byu-cpe/ecen522r-hw-security/_exercises/rapidwright.md

 ### Background

 The purpose of this assignment is to get some basic experience using RapidWright (<https://www.rapidwright.io/>), a (mostly) open-source Java tool that provides you with a programming interface to Vivado designs.
-RapidWright contains it's own Java classes to represent Xilinx FPGA devices, as well as the designs that can be implemented on the device.
+RapidWright contains it's own Java classes to represent Xilinx FPGA devices, netlists, and how a netlist is implemented on the FPGA device.
 RapidWright interacts with Vivado through Xilinx checkpoint (.dcp) files.
 You can create designs in Vivado, export them to a checkpoint and import them into RapidWright for analysis or modifications.
 The reverse process is also possible.

 In this exercise you will create a checkpoint in Vivado, import it into RapidWright, and then do some simple analysis on the *Device* and the *Design*.
 You will write some code to determine a distribution of how far nets travel on the FPGA, and how many programmable connections they pass through.